Sammeeeeeeee/2omer/README.md

 ## Installation
 This isn't designed to be installed.
 To keep it simple, just set it to auto-start and forget about it.
 However, we haven't ruled out the option of creating an installer.
 You can add it to your startup by:
 - Press Windows logo key  + R, type shell:startup, then select OK.
-- Add a shortcut to 20omer.
+- Add a shortcut to 2omer.

 ### Easy: Run the EXE
-Find the latest release [here](https://github.com/Sammeeeeeeee/20omer/releases "Releases").
+Find the latest release [here](https://github.com/Sammeeeeeeee/2omer/releases "Releases").
 Download and run.

-### Build
+### Run manually

 1. Ensure you have Python and git installed on your system.
 2. Install the PyQt5 library using pip: